 And I know just what the brothers Bain said.
 ‘Roads?
 Och aye, we can build roads.
 And bridges?
 We can build them with one hand tied behind our back.’
 The old ‘funny you should mention that!
 I happen to very good at it . . . ‘

-And so they built the railway bridges between Ladysmith and Harrismith, learning as they went, ‘upskilling’, thus helping the railroad reach that wonderful picturesque town in the shadow of Platberg.
-This made them enough money to buy or build a hotel each, marry, have children – only seven and eight apiece, though – and become leading citizens of ve dorp.
+And so they built the railway bridges between Ladysmith and Harrismith, learning as they went, ‘upskilling’, – thus goes this theory of mine – and therefore helping the railroad reach that wonderful picturesque town in the shadow of Platberg.
+This made them enough money to buy or build a hotel each, marry, have children – only seven and eight apiece, though – and become leading citizens of their adopted dorp in Die Oranje Vrijstaat Republiek.

-Then one of the seven had two children; and one of those had me!
+Then: One of Stewart ‘Oupa’ Bain’s seven children had two children; and one of those had me!
 And here I am.

 - edit: I wrote nine kids in the pic, but I think it was worse – only seven.